lauralgrima/FoMO_lickport/readme.md

 - Cap sensor **OUT → DIO_A** terminal
 - Solenoid **→ POW_A / +12V** header (POW lines are low-side switches: pyControl grounds the POW line when the valve should open, so the solenoid's other lead sits at +12V continuously; each POW line can sink up to 200 mA)

 Note on voltage: the LHQA2431220H is nominally a 24V valve, but the port adapter's driver headers only expose +5V/+12V, so it's being run under-voltage at +12V here.
-"Silent" Lee valves are commonly run this way (slower/quieter actuation, less force than at rated voltage) — you've confirmed this works fine in practice for this setup, just flagging it here so it's documented rather than assumed.
+Nevertheless, this works fine if the pyControl breakout board is powered by a 24V plug.
+(Can add a heatsink if concerned about burning the board out).

 ### 4.3 Solenoid & fluidics — LHQA2431220H (3-port)